 Frequently Asked Questions

-Dill, thyme, rosemary or parsley typically foes really well with carrots!
+Dill, thyme, rosemary or parsley typically goes really well with carrots!

 Yes!
 You will need to bake it for a little longer, or until carrots are soft.
 Check out my Roasted Whole Carrots for baking carrots whole.

-Oven temperature varies so you may need to bake it longer.
-Another reason could be carrots are in bigger slices so it will take longer to cook.
-I generally suggest slices carrots into 1-2inches long pieces.
+Oven temperatures vary so you may need to adjust cooking times accordingly.
+Another reason could be that the carrots are in bigger slices so it will take longer to cook.
+I generally suggest slices carrots into 1-2 inches long pieces.

-The carrots will caramelized and even burn slightly because of the honey in the mixture.
+The carrots will caramelize and even burn slightly because of the honey in the mixture and the high heat of the oven.
 If you don’t like it that way, you’ll want to either reduce the amount of honey or bake it for a shorter period of time.

 Other Yummy Side Dishes